jyunderwood/zero_clipboard-rails/README.md

 This will add the ZeroClipboard .js and .swf files to your asset pipeline.

-Then require it in in your `application.js` manifest file:
+Then require it in your `application.js` manifest file:

 ```
 //= require zero_clipboard